uia4sap/ui5-chartjs/DESIGN.md

 ```
 The configuration of chart.js is `type='line'`

-The implementation is `uia.chartjs.data.Line`
+The implementation is `ui5.chartjs.data.Line`

-## uia.chartjs.options
+## ui5.chartjs.options

 ```xml
 <chartjs:options>